Address2110 California Circle

 Exterior Finish:Light gray granite

 Ordinance Rooms:Two ordinance rooms (two-stage progressive) and four sealing

 Total Floor Area:19,500 square feet | 1,812 square meters

-Overlooking Lake Natoma, the Sacramento California Temple shares a large parcel of land with the "Mormon Center," a meetinghouse in the Folsom California Stake.
+The Sacramento California Temple shares a large parcel of Church-owned property with a meetinghouse in the Folsom California Stake overlooking Lake Natoma.
 Located off Highway 50 in Rancho Cordova, 20 miles east of Sacramento, the site was once owned by Aerojet General Corp. for use as a recreational center.
 During a large downsize of the company in 1971, the Church acquired the 47 acres where a chapel was built onto the existing gym and other areas converted to classrooms.
 It provides for numerous church activities including sand volleyball, picnics, camping, and ward group activities.
 The beautiful piece of property is on a hill overlooking the foothills of the Sierra Nevada Mountains.
 The majestic oak trees surrounding the site create a serene natural setting.

 The Sacramento California Temple was the seventh temple built in California, the third built in Northern California, and the second built in the Central Valley, following the Fresno California Temple (2000).